Home UiO Faculty of Medicine

 The Master’s Degree Programme in Health Economics, Policy, and Management is a multidisciplinary programme that encompasses a wide array of courses within Economics, Political Science and Medicine.
 The programme also allows students to choose between a variety of elective courses within other relevant fields, and provides opportunities for taking some courses abroad.
 This Master's Degree aims at providing both a broad and relevant academic foundation within its core subject areas, and practical skills for a future career in management in various parts of the health sector.

-International Community Health (master's - 2 years)
+MPhil in International Community Health (master's - 2 years)

 Medicine